Allergy Shots: Tips to Remember

 The two types of adverse reactions that can occur with allergy shots are local and systemic.
 Common local reactions include very mild redness and swelling at the injection site, which can happen immediately or several hours after.
 A systemic reaction, which is less common, affects the entire body or a particular body system.
 They are usually mild and typically respond quickly to medications.
 Signs include increased allergy symptoms such as sneezing, a stuffy nose or hives.

 Rarely, a serious systemic reaction called anaphylaxis (pronounced an-a-fi-LAK-sis) can develop.
 Symptoms include swelling in the throat, wheezing, a feeling of tightness in the chest, nausea or dizziness.
-Most serious systemic reactions develop within 30 minutes of allergy injections.
+Most serious systemic reactions develop within 30 minutes of allergy shots.
 This is why it is strongly recommended you wait in your doctor’s office for 30 minutes after your injections.
 Your allergist is trained to watch for reactions, and his or her staff is trained and equipped with the proper medications to identify and treat them.

-Who Should Administer Allergy Immunotherapy (Allergy Shots)?
+Who Should Administer Allergy Shots?

 The preferred location for receiving shots is your prescribing allergist’s office.
 Injections can sometimes be given at another facility where the physician and staff are trained to recognize and treat reactions, and have received instructions by your prescribing allergist.